Professor Hugh Hurt Weighs In:

 s/Christopher B. Swanson

-This has been one of our principal themes for years.
+This has been one of BHSI's principal themes for years.
 But there are caveats here: lab testing is done with magnesium headforms that have no chin, so the straps can not perform as they would on your face, and the interface of magnesium and helmet does not approximate your scalp, with and without hair, hair gel or sweat.
 But Professor Hurt indicates that an injury mechanism is becoming clear in crash reports from actual users.
-If so, that will have legal repercussions that the helmet industry will not be able to ignore.
-We look forward to the ASTM discussion in November.
+We have not seen that develop over the ensuing years, and in fact we did not expect to see the problem ever identified in field data, where EMTs were never instructed to look for it or report it.

 For more on this subject see: